SublimeText-Markdown/MarkdownEditing/README.md

     - This package was forked from Markdown Editing
 * [Knockdown][]

      Knockdown offers useful Markdown features and a custom Markdown theme.
-All of its unique features except its theme are ported to MarkdownWiki and some of them are actually improved further in MarkdownWiki.
+All of its unique features except its theme are ported to MarkdownEditing and some of them are actually improved further in MarkdownEditing.
 * [Sublime Markdown Extended][]
 * [SmartMarkdown][]
 * [MarkdownTOC][]